 - Line a fine mesh sieve with cheesecloth and add the vegetables.
 Allow them to drain for 10 minutes, then gather the ends of the cheesecloth together and twist to form a bundle.
 Squeeze a little tighter to press out the liquid, allowing it to drain.
 Don't smash the vegetables but gently extract as much liquid as possible.

 - While the vegetables are draining, combine the vinegar, sugar, celery and mustard seeds in the large pot.

 - Bring the mixture to a boil and add the vegetables.

 - Stir and bring it back to a boil.
 Reduce the heat and simmer for 10 minutes.

 - Using a slotted spoon, place the hot relish in glass jars with lids.
 Spoon additional brine over the vegetable if needed to cover.
-Process according to standard canning procedures if preserving.
+If preserving, process according to standard canning procedures.

 Don’t forget to PIN!